MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 myToStrJoinL = processl (\x str -> show x ++ str) ""
 ```

-It is something so general, that it is prepared for you and not just for lists but for every instance of typeclass `Foldable` - two basic folds `foldl` and `foldr`:
+It is something so general, that it is prepared for you and not just for lists but for every instance of typeclass `Foldable` - two basic folds `foldl`/`foldr` and related `scanl`/`scanr`, which capture intermediate values in a list:

 ```
 Prelude> :type foldl